 (Now this gets into both peoples thoughts, but it is ill-favored with editors who call it “head hopping” and fear readers will become confused.
 It also encourages sloppy writing, and because of that and all the “telling” it almost certainly would be returned by today's editors.)

 Exterior dramatic -- or camera eye -- pov:

 Jacqueline's shoulders were slumped as she came through the door.
 She looked mousey and worn-out.
 She glanced at the yolk encrusted plates and cups half full of cold coffee that were still on the breakfast table.

 Bill looked up from his recliner and rattled the newspaper, shaking the pages into position with an impatient gesture.

-"My life's ambition isn't to become a mail clerk in a company where you're a vice-president, so forget that.
+"My life's ambition isn't to become a mail clerk in a company where you're a department manager, so forget that.
 Besides, it was too hot."
 Bill's eyes narrowed when she glanced from him to the dishes.
 He rattled the paper again, but said nothing.

-Notice in the last scene how, because of all the images, you can see everything.
+Notice in this last scene how, because of all the images, you can see everything.
 Nobody has to say Bill was angry, his “narrowed” eyes, and “impatient” rattling of the newspaper tell us that without going into his thoughts at all.
 I think this particular scene might work better in exterior dramatic viewpoint, although I usually don’t recommend it.
 All emotions have to be shown through gestures and body language, rather than letting the reader in on the character’s thoughts and feelings.
-Unless it is done very well indeed, it can produce work that comes across as “cold,” "distant"or “unfeeling.”
+Unless it is done very well indeed, it can produce work that comes across as “cold” and “unfeeling.”